3 Simple Tips for Internet Security

 About the Author

-Matt James (CISSP, CPT, CEH, CDNA, Security+) has more than 15 years of experience in cyber security and information technology.
+Matt James (CISSP, CISM, CPT, CEH, CDNA, Security+) has more than 15 years of experience in cyber security and information technology.
 He has lead and performed numerous red-team activities against the public and private sector, as well as major Fortune 500 corporations and federal agencies.
 Medically retired from the Army after injuries sustained during combat operations, Matt resides in the Washington, D.C. area where he manages a cyber red team for a major telecommunication corporation.